slatedocs/slate/source/index.html.md

 Post API to gather candidate's basic details and configuration.
 The configuration is decided at the company (your) end.

 The configuration sent in this api will be validated against enteries in following APIs.
-For example , if Pan is True, we expect candidate's pan card in identity verifications API.
+For example, if Pan is True, we expect candidate's PAN card in identity verification API.

 <aside class="notice">
-Use the uuid and token returned, are used in the preceding APIs.
+Use the uuid and token returned in the preceding APIs.
 </aside>